mi-erasmusmc/DeepLearningEHR/README.md

 # Attention based deep learning on EHR data

 Replication of recent deep learning models using attention.
 SARD [1], RETAIN[2] and a Variational GNN [3].
 Developed using the OMOP common data model.
+The fitted models are stored in /SavedModels

 ### How to Install